dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 9:**
-Push your docker image to Google Container Registry on your GCP project.
+Push your docker image to the Google Container Registry on your GCP project.

 <code>docker push gcr.io/[YOUR_GCP_PROJECT_NAME]/bq_streaming_demo:v1
 </code>